Change of Status

 1. Change of Status Application

 Sign in to your SCoP Member Account and submit the Change of Status form found under the Applications tab.
-Notice: this form is currently offline while we complete the upgrade of our forms.
-Please contact us if you need to change your status.

 2. Change of Status Fee